El Tawheed Mosque

 The El Tawheed Mosque is a Sunni mosque in Amsterdam, Netherlands.

-The foundation that manages the mosque was founded in 1986.
 The mosque is on Jan Hanzenstraat in the Old-West section of Amsterdam.
 Aside from its normal function, the mosque is used for social work, and for lessons in the Arabic language.
 It also houses a book store and a publisher of religious videos and DVDs.

 The mosque was in-part funded by the Saudi non-governmental organization al-Haramain Foundation.

+History

+The mosque was established in 1986.

 Islamism association

 The mosque at one time had been cited by the Dutch government as a potential propagator of extremism.
 Mohammed Bouyeri the killer of Dutch film director Theo van Gogh attended the mosque.
-The September 11 attacks pilots Mohammed Atta and Marwan al-Shehhi, along with Ramzi Binalshibh, the man accused of co-ordinating the attacks, met in 1999 during a conference on 'Islamic puritanism' held at the mosque.